Brendan838/Movie_Prediction/README.md

 For this model, I decided to use the Rotten Tomatoes score to define success.
 So, a movie with a score of 70% or higher is considered a success (1), and anything below that is a failure (0).
 I split the dataset into training and testing sets based on movie release year.
 Movies released before 2025 were for training and movies released in 2025 were for testing.
 I then defined a Random Forest model with hyperparameters to prevent overfitting.

-To test the model, I performed a cross-validation to estimate model performance.
-It achieved an accuracy of 90.67% with low variance (± 0.0049).
-I then trained the model using the training data.
-And evaluated the model on the test set, displaying the confusion matrix, accuracy, and a classification report, which shows performance metrics like precision, recall, and F1-score.
+To test the model, I performed a cross-validation to estimate the model performance.
+It achieved an accuracy of 90.67% with low variance of ± 0.0049.
+I then trained the model using the training data and evaluated the model on the test data displaying the confusion matrix, accuracy, and a classification report.
 As I was curious which columns helped to identify if a movie was considered successful or not, I used the feature importances attribute to analyze and display the top 10 most important features for the model's predictions.

 Lastly, I created a DataFrame linking movie titles with the model's predictions for success.